-6. Rock Plant
+Map Location 6: Rock Plant

-The rock plant did not appear to be operating during the inspection.
-There are numerous stockpiles and equipment in the rock plant area.
-Runoff from the rock plant was previously being directed into Pond 17.
-[See PHOTOS #15 and #16.]
-Since last year's inspection, Pond 17 has been decommissioned and the runoff which was previously routed to Pond 17 now flows into a new basin in Permanente Creek installed at the direction of the San Francisco Bay Regional Water Quality Control Board.
+The rock plant did not appear to be operating during the inspection; however, it was active during portions of 2021.
+[See PHOTO #15.]
+Runoff from the rock plant was previously being directed into Pond 17 [See PHOTO #16].
+Pond 17 has been decommissioned and the runoff which was previously routed to Pond 17 now flows into a new basin in Permanente Creek installed at the direction of the San Francisco Bay Regional Water Quality Control Board.